Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Appendix

 \subsection{Remark on UGPP definition.}

-Firstly, our problem setting differs from out-of-distribution (OOD) generalization methods \cite{oodgnn2023, gnnood2024, generalood2024}.
+Firstly, our problem setting differs from out-of-distribution (OOD) generalization methods \citep{oodgnn2023, gnnood2024, generalood2024}.
 In OOD generalization, given samples of dataset $\data=\{(x_i, y_i)\}_{i=1}^{N}$ drawn from training distribution $P_{train}(X, Y)$, the goal is to train an optimal model $f(.; \theta)$ to have the best generalization to the test samples drawn from the distribution $P_{test}(X, Y)$, where $P_{train}(X, Y) \neq P_{test}(X, Y)$.
-This differs from our problem setting as our goal is to propose a prompting method for GNNs that follows the in-context learning setting of LLMs.
+This differs from our problem setting, as our goal is to propose a prompting method for GNNs that aligns with the in-context learning paradigm of LLMs.
 As discussed, LLM prompting methods commonly 1) do not retrain or fine-tune the LLM, 2) do not necessarily use labeled data, and 3) do not assume access to the data used for training the LLM. \textsc{Ugpp} directly encourages these properties.
 We assume the GNN $\varphi(.; \theta_g, \theta_h)$ is first trained on distribution $\prob_X^s\prob_{Y|X}^s$ and $\data_s$ has the same train and test distributions, i.e. $\prob_{X,Y}^{s_{train}} = \prob_{X,Y}^{s_{test}} = \prob_X^s\prob_{Y|X}^s$, while this model is aimed to be used on $\data_t$ with unlabeled training distribution $\prob_{X,Y}^{t_{train}}$ and test distribution $\prob_{X,Y}^{t_{test}}$, such that $\prob_{X}^{t_{train}} = \prob_{X}^{t_{test}} \neq \prob_{X}^{s}$, but $\prob_{Y|X}^{t_{train}} = \prob_{Y|X}^{t_{test}} = \prob_{Y|X}^{s}$ and $\prob_{Y|X}^{t_{train}}$ is not available.
-So far, this assumption of \textsc{Ugpp} makes it close to the unsupervised domain adaptation (UDA) problem \cite{uda2019, reviewda2021} and satisfies unsupervised learning on $\data_t$, the second property of LLM in-context learning methods discussed above.
-For the third property, we assume the source dataset $\data_s$ is unobservable after training, which is known as source-free domain adaptation (SDA) \cite{generalsda2021, surveysda2024}.
+So far, this assumption of \textsc{Ugpp} makes it close to the unsupervised domain adaptation (UDA) problem \citep{uda2019, reviewda2021} and satisfies unsupervised learning on $\data_t$, the second property of LLM in-context learning methods discussed above.
+For the third property, we assume the source dataset $\data_s$ is unobservable after training, which is known as source-free domain adaptation (SFDA) \citep{generalsda2021, surveysda2024}.
 For the first property, we assume all the trained GNN's parameters ($\theta_g, \theta_h$) are fixed and we do not fine-tune them on dataset $\data_t$, analogous to LLM in-context learning.
-So, our work also differs from SDA methods which allows fine-tuning all or a portion of the parameters on $\data_t$.
-In summary, our problem setting differs from UDA, SDA, and OOD generalization and it encourages evaluating and designing generalized prompting methods for GNNs.
+So, our work also differs from SFDA methods, which allow fine-tuning all or a portion of the parameters on $\data_t$.
+In summary, our problem setting differs from UDA, SFDA, and OOD generalization, and it encourages the evaluation and design of generalized prompting methods for GNNs.